Superskyyy/skywalking-python/docs/en/setup/CLI.md

 # SkyWalking Python Agent Command Line Interface (sw-python CLI)

-In releases before 0.7.0, you would at least need to add the following lines to your applications to get the agent attached and running.
+**Now, SkyWalking Python Agent CLI is the recommended way of running your application with Python agent, the CLI is well-tested and used by all agent E2E & Plugin tests.**

-This is the recommended way of running your application with Python agent.
+In releases before 0.7.0, you would at least need to add the following lines to your applications to get the agent attached and running, this can be tedious in many cases due to large number of services, DevOps practices and can cause problem when used with prefork servers.

 ```python
 from skywalking import agent, config